sooros5132/yt-dlp-web/README.md

 # Change Logs
 ```
+Aug 13, 2023 - v0.2.7
+  1. Updated to the latest version of yt-dlp.(v2023.07.06)
+  2. Added option to set the start or end time of the video when downloading
+  3. Removed the option to insert metadata

 Jun 13, 2023 - v0.2.6 - Added Live From Start Option

 May 22, 2023 - v0.2.3 - Added Proxy, Embed Subs, Embed Chapters, Embed Metadata Options